faradey/madock/docs/shopify.md

 ### Legacy: previous madock Shopify defaults

-Older madock versions used the `shopify/shopify-app-template-php` Laravel template as the default.
-That flow is preserved by the `api-php` and `laravel-shopify` presets.
-The old `madock shopify:web` / `madock shopify:web:frontend` shortcuts still work — they target the PHP-container subdirectories as before.
+Older madock versions used the `shopify/shopify-app-template-php` Laravel template (with `web/` + `web/frontend/` subdirs) as the default.
+The `madock shopify:web` / `madock shopify:web:frontend` shortcuts still target those subdirectories — they're useful only if your project still follows that layout.
+For fresh projects, the new presets place files at the project root (no `web/` subdir):

+* If your existing project has `web/composer.json`, your config.xml already has `composer_dir=web` + `public_dir=web/public` set, and the env writer preserves them.
+* For fresh installs, defaults are `composer_dir=""` + `public_dir=public`.
+Override in config.xml if you want the old layout.

 ## Tips